billsix/programmingFromTheGroundUp/docs/source/functions.rst

 3. It returns control back to wherever it was called from.
-This is done using the ``ret`` instruction, which pops whatever value is at the top of the stack, and sets the instruction pointer, FIXMEAMPeip-indexed;, to that value.
+This is done using the ``ret`` instruction, which pops whatever value is at the top of the stack, and sets the instruction pointer,
+   %eip;, to that value.

 So, before a function returns control to the code that called it, it must restore the previous stack frame.
 Note also that without doing this, ``ret`` wouldn't work, because in our current stack frame, the return address is not at the top of the stack.
-Therefore, before we return, we have to reset the stack pointer FIXMEAMPesp-indexed; and base pointer FIXMEAMPebp-indexed; to what they were when the function began.
+Therefore, before we return, we have to reset the stack pointer %esp; and base pointer %ebp; to what they were when the function began.

 Therefore to return from the function you have to do the following: